Doctor Who: The Eternity Clock System Requirements: Can You Run It?

 - no data

 GeForce RTX 3060 is 6.0x faster than Radeon HD 6970.
-Your GPU can run Doctor Who: The Eternity Clock at recommended settings.
+Your graphics card can run the game at recommended settings.

 Other games